tfpf/points-table-projector/doc/README.md

 ## Notes
 * Team names are case-sensitive.
 * Blank lines are ignored.
-  * Remember, however, that the `fixtures.completed` list is terminated with a blank line, as mentioned above.
+  * Remember, however, that the `fixtures.completed` list and `fixtures.results` table are terminated with a blank line, as mentioned above.
 * Spaces at the start and end of a line are not stripped.
 They will be treated as parts of the words written on that line.
 This can lead to unexpected behaviour.
 Hence, spaces must be avoided except as noted above.
 * The maximum number of teams supported is 1024.